Boeing US factory workers vote to strike – DW – 09/13/2024

 But 94.6% of hourly workers rejected the offer before 96% voted to strike from Thursday night.

-"Our members spoke loud and clear tonight," said Jon Holden, president of the International Association of Machinists and Aerospace Workers District 751.
-"We strike at midnight."
+"Our members spoke loud and clear tonight," said Jon Holden, president of the International Association of Machinists and Aerospace Workers District 751 (IAM).

+"This is about respect, this is about the past, and this is about fighting for our future.
+We strike at midnight."

 More to follow ...